Using the Safe Attribute

 <div>My safe string</div>

 Cast the expression to 'safe' inline.
-This tells the plugin to skip the check for that specific usage.
+This tells the plugin to skip the check for that specific usage and not warn about possible XSS vulnerabilities.

 Call Html.escapeHtml() directly.
 The plugin recognizes the return value as escaped.